jsntv200/radiant-archive_tabs-extension/README.md

 ## To Do

-- Write some specs
+- Write some specs.
-- The on save redirect isn't always correct
+- The on save redirect isn't always correct.
-- Highlight the correct tab when editing
+- Highlight the correct tab when editing.